The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Computational Method

 In the framework of 3D DDD simulations the solute concentration dependent dislocation segment CRSS as given by Eq. (\ref{eq:solute_stress}) can be converted to a solute force on each dislocation node according to $\mathbf{f}_\text{sol} = - \tau_\mathrm{c}(T,\dot{\varepsilon})\,l\,b\,\mathbf{f}_\text{l}/\|\mathbf{f}_\text{l}\|$, where the dislocation nodal forces $\mathbf{f}$ are projected on the glide plane (i.e. $\mathbf{f}_\textbf{n} = \mathbf{n}\times\left(\mathbf{f}\times\mathbf{n}\right)$) then projected in the direction normal to the line direction of the dislocation segment (i.e. $\mathbf{f}_\textbf{l} = \mathbf{l}\times\left(\mathbf{f}_\textbf{n}\times\mathbf{l}\right)$).
 Here, $\mathbf{n}$ is the dislocation segment slip plane normal vector, $\mathbf{l}$ is the dislocation segment line direction unit normal vector, and $l$ its length.
 Every simulation time-step the magnitude of the solute force $\|\mathbf{f}_\text{sol}\|$ is compared with the magnitude of the projected nodal force $\|\mathbf{f}_\text{l}\|$.
 If $\|\mathbf{f}_\text{sol}\| < \|\mathbf{f}_\textbf{l}\|$, then the effective nodal force is calculated as $\mathbf{f}_\text{eff} = \mathbf{f} - \mathbf{f}_\text{sol}$.
 Otherwise, if $\|\mathbf{f}_\textbf{l}\| \leq \|\mathbf{f}_\text{sol}\|$ then the effective nodal force is calculated as $\mathbf{f}_\text{red} = \mathbf{f} - \mathbf{f}_\textbf{l}$, which practically means the dislocation node will not move in the glide direction during this time step.
 Note that the nodal force $\mathbf{f}$ is not set to zero in order to allow the dislocation node to move in the dislocation line direction, which is necessary to maintain consistent topological operations each simulation time-step (e.g. dislocation node collisions during junction formation or annihilation).

 The effective nodal force $\mathbf{f}_\text{eff}$ is related to the nodal velocity $\mathbf{v}$ by a dislocation mobility law in the form of $\mathbf{v} = M(\mathbf{f}_\text{eff})$, where $M$ is a mobility function whose arguments contain the effective nodal force as well as a dislocation drag coefficient $B$.
-For simplicity, the simulations shown in this study incorporate a dislocation mobility law for pure Nickel.
-However, the conclusions of the work do not change when using a concentration-dependent dislocation mobility law for FeNiCr-based stainless steels obtained by molecular dynamics simulations \cite{chu_temperature_2020} (see \ref{sec:appendix} for more details).
+For simplicity, the simulations shown in this study incorporate a dislocation mobility law for pure Ni.
+The mobility law reproduces a viscous drag mechanism, which is characterized by a linear relation between nodal force and nodal velocity.
+To our knowledge, composition-dependent dislocation mobility laws for the MPEAs under consideration here are not yet available in the literature to date.
+However, the conclusions of the work do not change when using a concentration-dependent dislocation mobility law for FeNiCr-based stainless steels obtained by molecular dynamics simulations, which confirm the linear dislocation mobility in such alloys \cite{Chu2020} (see \ref{sec:appendix} for more details).